Chris Sullivan Talks Toby’s Future After Near-Death ‘This Is Us’ Twist

 As for that impromptu hospital proposal (or suggestion of one), Chris said fans will soon find out how Kate and Toby’s romance will play out, but that he expects his character to “probably dive in a little deeper into appreciating life and everything that he has” after his near-death experience.
 Still, he knows his character’s health ailment could come back to haunt him at any point.

-“Dan Fogelman will always have that in his back pocket, if I get out of line, you know?
+“Dan Fogelman will always have that in his back pocket, if I get out of line, you know?”
 Chris joked to ET.

 “If I get too big for my britches on set, Dan Fogelman can remind me that Toby does have a hole in his heart and can go at any second.
 And can be taken off at any second.
 But let’s be honest, they can do all the surgeries they want, but the only thing that’s going to fill the hole in Toby’s heart is Kate, you guys!”